 2. Corporate Structure that Does Not Support the Brand

 - A company that sells itself as a creative company that, through its services, assists others in being more creative.
-But the company itself has corporate policy that stifles in-house creativity.
-What’s good for the goose.
+But the company itself has a corporate policy that stifles in-house creativity, what’s good for the goose.

 - Ask yourself: Would you dare to drive a Mercedes to your client that just purchased a BMW from you?

 3. Hiring Practices Fail to take into Consideration the Corporate Brand

 - Everyone employed in your establishment should not only know the brand but, more importantly, understand its history, reasoning, and applicability to the client.

 - Ask yourself: If you were to draw your brand as a person, and give it a personality, how many of your employees measure up?